California Golden Seals: Under the ownership of the NHL and Mel Swig

 The team rebounded in 1971–72, but the arrival of the World Hockey Association (WHA) wiped out most of those gains.
-Finley refused to match the WHA's contract offers, causing five of the team's top ten scorers from the previous season to bolt to the new league.
+Finley refused to match the WHA's contract offers, causing five of the team's top 10 scorers from the previous season to bolt to the new league.
 Devoid of any defensive talent save for goaltender Gilles Meloche, the Seals sank into last place again in 1972–73, where they would remain for the rest of their history.
-Although divisional restructuring in 1974–75 included a revamped format in which three teams in each division made the playoffs, the team's efforts were frustrated by their placement in the Adams Division, with the strong Sabres, Boston Bruins, and Toronto Maple Leafs of the day.
+Although divisional restructuring in 1974–75 included a revamped format in which three teams in each division made the playoffs, the team's efforts were frustrated by their placement in the Adams Division, with the strong Sabres, Boston Bruins, and Toronto Maple Leafs.
+The Seals once again finished well out of playoff contention, and were notably the only team to lose at home to the expansion Washington Capitals.